Pauline Hanson: Early life and career

-Hanson was born Pauline Lee Seccombe on 27 May 1954 in the Brisbane suburb of Woolloongabba.
-She was the fifth of seven children (and the youngest daughter) to John Alfred "Jack" Seccombe and Hannorah Alousius Mary "Norah" Seccombe (née Webster).
-She first received schooling at Buranda Girls' School, later attending Coorparoo State School in Coorparoo until she ended her education at age 15, shortly before her first marriage and pregnancy.
+Hanson was born Pauline Lee Seccombe on 27 May 1954 in Woolloongabba, a suburb of Brisbane.
+She is the fifth of seven children and the youngest daughter of John Alfred "Jack" Seccombe and Hannorah Alousius Mary "Norah" Seccombe (née Webster).
+She first attended school at Buranda Girls' School, and then later Coorparoo State High School in Coorparoo which she left at age 15, shortly before her first marriage and pregnancy.

-Jack and Norah Seccombe owned a fish and chip shop in Ipswich, Queensland, in which Hanson and her siblings worked from a young age, preparing meals and taking orders.
-At an older age, she assisted her parents with more administrative work in bookkeeping and sales ledgering.
+Jack and Norah Seccombe owned a fish and chip shop in Ipswich, Queensland, where Hanson and her siblings worked from a young age, preparing meals and taking orders.
+As she grew older, she helped keep the accounts.

-Hanson worked at Woolworths before working in the office administration of Taylors Elliotts Ltd, a subsidiary of Drug Houses of Australia (now Bickford's Australia), where she handled clerical bookkeeping and secretarial work.
-She left Taylors Elliotts during her first pregnancy.

 In 1978, Hanson (then Pauline Zagorski) met Mark Hanson, a tradesman on Queensland's Gold Coast.
 They married in 1980 and established a construction business specialising in roof plumbing.
-Hanson handled the administrative components of the company, similar to her work with Taylors Elliotts, while her husband dealt with practical labour.
+Hanson ran the administrative side, while her husband handled the workforce.
 In 1987, the couple divorced and the company was liquidated.
-She moved back to Ipswich and worked as a barmaid at what was then Booval Bowls Club.
-Hanson then bought a fish and chip shop with a new business partner Morrie Marsden.
-They established Marsden Hanson Pty Ltd and began operations from their recently opened fish and chip shop in Silkstone, a suburb of Ipswich.
-Hanson and Marsden both shared the administrative responsibilities of the company, but Hanson took on additional practical responsibilities, including buying supplies and produce for the shop and preparing the food, which was among many things that contributed to her notoriety during her first political campaign.
-Over time, Hanson acquired full control of the company, which was sold upon her election to Parliament in 1996.
+Hanson later bought a fish and chip shop with a new business partner, Morrie Marsden in Silkstone in Ipswich.
+The shop was sold upon her election to Parliament in 1996.

-Political career

 Entry into politics

-Hanson's first election to office was in 1994, earning a seat on the Ipswich City Council, on the premise of an opposition to extra funding.
-She held the seat for 11 months, before being removed in 1995 due to administrative changes.
+Hanson's first election to political office was in 1994, when she won a seat on the Ipswich City Council.
+She ran on a platform opposing extra funding for a new library that would provide free public Internet access.
+Hanson held the seat for 11 months before being removed in 1995 due to administrative changes.